ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 This combination seems be suited for bringing full body movement to the GearVR: Check out the related [reddit post](https://www.reddit.com/r/GearVR/comments/4k78ur/gearvr_positional_tracking/)

 ### ALVR
 This sweet open source software project connects the GearVR to the pc and uses head tracking for simulating expensive headsets.
-Check out the project if you haven't heard about it [here](https://github.com/polygraphene/ALVR).
-Might be interesting for the Oculus Quest too.
+Check out the project [here](https://github.com/polygraphene/ALVR) if you haven't heard about it.
 For Oculus Quest users this should be interesting as well, see [this video](https://www.youtube.com/watch?v=gtmJInS7RxU) to learn more.

 ### Phantom AR A Cloud Processing and Networking Platform